 Horses don’t have the cognitive capacity to draw conclusions about what we expect from them.
 It is our responsibility to give them clues by arranging the environment in a way that helps them figure out what we want, by breaking down training into easy, logical steps, and by rewarding them when they perform the action we are asking for.

-When deciding on which training method to use, we need to consider not just effectiveness, but the horse’s experience, too.
+When deciding on which training method to use, we need to consider not just its effectiveness, but the horse’s experience, too.
 Methods that risk causing injury or physical and emotional harm should not be used.
 Such methods also risk damaging our relationship with our horses, as horses may learn to associate these unpleasant experiences with us.

 When training horses, it is important to understand how horses learn; this is called learning theory.